One dead, two missing as torrential rains slam Japan, risk alerts broadened

 - Русский

-TOKYO (Reuters) - One woman was dead and two other people were missing on Saturday after torrential rains touched off a landslide and engulfed two houses in Nagasaki prefecture in western Japan.
+TOKYO (Reuters) -One woman was dead and two people were missing on Saturday after torrential rains touched off a landslide and engulfed at least two houses in western Japan, with rivers overflowing their banks as rain continued to pound the area.

+A wide swath of western Japan, particularly the southernmost main island of Kyushu, saw record levels of rainfall, with as much as 956 mm (37.6 inches) falling in one area in the three days to noon on Saturday.

-With some parts of the country experiencing record levels of rainfall, Japan has broadened its highest level of risk alerts to cover more than 1 million people.
-One area recorded 408 mm (15.7 inches) of rain in the 72 hours to Saturday morning.
+Japan broadened its highest level 5 risk alerts to cover more than 1.5 million people, NHK public broadcaster said, while the Japan Meteorological Agency (JMA) warned of more rain to come over the next few days.

-Rivers overflowed in some areas of Hiroshima prefecture and were dangerously high in other parts of western Japan, television footage showed.
+"People must take steps to secure their safety," a JMA official told a news conference.

+"There has been almost no movement of the rain front over Japan, and it's being fed by warm, humid air, which is making it more active."

-The Kamo River running through the heart of the ancient capital of Kyoto was high but not flooding as of midday on Saturday.
+Rivers broke their banks in several cities, including Kurume in Fukuoka, and were dangerously close to the tops in others.
+The Kamo River running through the ancient capital of Kyoto was high but not flooded as of noon Saturday.

+Landslides hit several parts of Nagasaki prefecture, with one sweeping away at least two houses and killing Fumiyo Mori, 59.
+Her husband and daughter were missing, and military personnel joined rescuers looking for them, NHK said.

+Shinkansen bullet train service was halted along much of the line running from Tokyo to Kyushu.

-Heavy rains have now moved into the central part of the main island of Honshu.
-The Japan Meteorological Agency has warned that a rain front is likely to remain over the nation for about a week.
+Heavy rains have moved into the central part of the largest main island of Honshu.
+The JMA has warned that the front is likely to remain over the nation for about a week.

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -